jjihyunh/BiasedLocalSGD/README.md

 ## Instructions
 ### 1. Training
- 1. Set hyper-parameters properly in `config.py`.
+* **Step 1: Set hyper-parameters properly in `config.py`.**

    *  **General hyperparameters** :  batch_size,   learning rate,   epochs,   decay_epoch(epochs for learning rate decay),  lr_decay_factor,   weight_decay
    *  **Algorithm-specific hyperparameters** :

          `GPU_interval`: the number of local updates per communication round on fast

          `CPU_interval`: the number of local updates per communication round on slow

          `num_CPU_workers`: the number of CPU workers configured to participate in the distributed training.
 These represent the slower compute resources in the heterogeneous system.

          `num_GPU_workers`: the number of GPU workers configured to participate in the distributed training.
 These represent the faster compute resources in the heterogeneous system.

          `biased`:
       - **0** → All workers perform uniform random data sampling.
       - **1** → Enable *biased data sampling*, where slower workers prioritize sampling high-loss data.

- 3. Run training.
-      ```
+* **Step 2: Run training.**
+     ```bash
       mpirun -np 2 python3 main.py
-      ```

 ### 2. Output
 This program evaluates the trained model after every epoch and then outputs the results as follows.
- 1. `loss.txt`: An output file that contains the average training loss for each epoch.
+ * `loss.txt`: An output file that contains the average training loss for each epoch.
- 2. `acc.txt`: An output file that contains the validation accuracy for each epoch.
+ * `acc.txt`: An output file that contains the validation accuracy for each epoch.

 ## Questions / Comments
  * Jihyun Lim (wlguslim@inha.edu)